 What is the significance of the pin-up to you?

 I have always liked to draw casual art, like manga.
-I loved boy’s comic book artwork when I was a kid, and got to see so much of them because I have an older brother.
+I loved boy’s comic book artwork when I was a kid, and got to see so much of them because I have an older brother who was super invested in Marvel and DC.
+There’s so much going on in that world of comics (click here for more info) and it was wonderful to see them.
 They were colorful, with pop and sexy, like a pin-up.
 So, I have just always loved the pin-up.

 You have an edgy style to your portraits and characters, a lot of tattoos, bright colors, sensual poses of your subjects, muscular figures, playful composition, and a hint of darkness.
 Where did your style come from?